virtfunc/bpf_kvm_trace/readme.md

-a simple sloppy program to trace the RD/WRMSR inside a KVM virtual machine using BPF.
+a simple sloppy program to trace the RD/WRMSR and CPUID inside a KVM virtual machine using BPF.

 # build
 `$ ./build.sh`